hk9088/Foodgram_-C-/README.md

 I created a desktop application to manage restaurants. it does have all the latest needs rather it does fulfill simple needs for an university project build on C#

 # Requirments
-  You need visual studio\n
+  You need visual studio

-  SQL database \n
+  SQL database

 # Steps
-  Install visual studio\n
+  Install visual studio

-  Install SQL database \n
+  Install SQL database

-  Upload the bacpac file in the database\n load the project in visual studio\n
+  Upload the bacpac file in the database

+  load the project in visual studio

-  Change every 'con' reffered as connection variable, to your hosting.\n
+  Change every 'con' reffered as connection variable, to your hosting.